 We are aware that to consult with our designated safeguarding lead does not mean a referral has been made.
-This decision is the responsibility of the designated safeguarding lead for child protection who will contact the appropriate agency as and when required.
+This decision is mainly the responsibility of the designated safeguarding lead for child protection who will contact the appropriate agency as and when required.
+However, all staff are aware that they can and should make referrals/consult with Walsall MASH.

-If you are unhappy with the response you receive from your designated safeguarding lead all staff/volunteers have the right to contact Walsall Childrens Services
+Our staff know that if they are unhappy with the response received from our designated safeguarding lead all staff/volunteers have the right to contact Walsall Childrens Services

-School will always discuss concerns with parents/carers unless to do so would:
+Our staff will always discuss concerns with parents/carers unless to do so would: